Remote Work Cybersecurity Challenges

 Social engineering attacks, including phishing, have increased dramatically in remote work environments.
 Hackers often exploit employees’ sense of urgency or unfamiliarity with certain protocols to trick them into divulging sensitive information.

-Organizations can reduce this risk by offering regular cybersecurity awareness training.
-A well-informed, vigilant workforce is one of the strongest defenses against phishing and other social engineering threats.
+Organizations can reduce this risk by providing regular cybersecurity awareness training.
+A well-informed and vigilant workforce remains one of the strongest defenses against phishing and other social engineering threats.

 Risks of Using Unknown Hardware in Remote Work